Norman Garrett (automotive engineer): Nanotechnology

 Garrett worked as Executive Vice President on a venture productionizing a novel nanofilm material technology in cooperation with the High Temperature Materials Laboratory at the Oak Ridge National Laboratory.
 The science incorporated an infused nanofilm of various oxides useful in fuel cells, high temperature materials, catalytic surfaces, and other applications.
 Garrett authored numerous patent applications including those for U.S. Patent 9,625,079, 20090098289, and 10344389.
 The venture is active today as FCET.
 Garrett also worked on nanocoolant products, wherein small doses of copper or aluminum nanoparticles are added to engine coolants to improve cooling performance.

 VAZTEC Rotary Valve

 In 2020 Garrett joined VAZTEC, a technology transfer company commercializing a viable rotary valve system as a replacement for poppet valves in internal combustion engines.
 The project is working with a variety of OE manufacturers to implement the technology into specific markets.
 Benefits include higher power density, lower cost, very high engine RPM speeds, and low vibration.
+One application of the rotary valve technology has created the highest-power and highest RPM level four stroke engine for non-road applications.